CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Host-Inventory.md

 toc: 4
 ---

 In the UI, you can view your inventory of hosts across the network or individually, including a host's operating system, ASIC, CPU model, disk, and memory information.
-This information can help wtih upgrades, compliance, and other planning tasks.
+This information can help with upgrades, compliance, and other planning tasks.

 ## Access and View Host Inventory Data